RezBuilds/sovereign/README.md

 **_Connect to ProtonVPN whenever accessing a web browser on your machine._**

 ---
-# Install Mullvad VPN (optional)
-[Mullvad](https://mullvad.net/en/download/vpn/linux "Mullvad.net") recommended by the official Tor website.
-It's a paid service but has no email requirement and can use BTC to pay for the service.
-The internet speed should also be faster than a free ProtonVPN account.

-___
 # Install Brave Browser (optional)
 1. Enter the following commands one at a time.
 Run:
    ```bash copy